the lost legends and forgotten history of the Santa Catalina Mountains,

 overview of the Santa Catalina Mountain's history, documented in more than 400

-pages and thousands of historical references!
+pages and over a thousand of historical references!

 original newspaper articles, journals, and written stories about the

 development of mining for copper, gold, and silver on the north side of

 about the role that Buffalo Bill Cody, the famous 19th century

 entertainer, had in mining for gold and other minerals in the Catalina